starknet-io/starknet.js/www/guides/what_s_starknet.js.md

   - private customized version of Starknet.
   - local Starknet node (connected to mainnet or testnet).

 - Only the Provider object is talking directly to the network ; your DAPP will talk mainly to Account and Contract objects.
-You will define with the Provider on which network you want to work.
+You will define with the Provider with which network you want to work.
 You can ask to the Provider some low level data of the network (block,timestamp, ...).
 - Signer and Utils objects contains many useful functions for the interaction with Starknet.js.
 - The Contract object is mainly used to read the memory of a blockchain contract.
 - The Account object is the most useful :